stbd/stoolbox/README.md

  * creates vertex and fragment shaders
  * draws a cube that can be rotated by pressing space
  * exits when pressed esc
- * draws the screen with rate of (more or less) 1/100 frames per second
+ * updates the screen with rate of (more or less) 1/100 frames per second
  * is (relatively) clean and simple

 See protos/demo/main.cc

 ## Project structure